The CAT board is comprised by:

 John has competed in everything from 24 hour mountain bike races, to triathlons, to marathons and ultramarathons.
 His passion is trail running and just getting outdoors.“What I love about running is that the only limits we have are those we place on ourselves.
 It’s amazing what we can accomplish – or not accomplish – simply by our outlook.
 Our bodies are amazing machines capable of so much more than we realize.
 I truly believe that everyone has an inner athlete just waiting to come out if they let it.”

 I have been enjoying the Charlottesville area trails for five years and am excited to help the CATs encourage the local trail running community.
+Founder and often leader of the popular Tuesday night run.

-|Simone Sengers-Van der Pluijm
+||Simone Sengers-Van der Pluijm

 I always enjoyed running on trails but never knew that was a thing until last Summer when Jason Farr, my son’s x-country coach and CAT member, told me about the crazy long trail races he did.
 I thought he was completely nuts, but I was also intrigued.
 How do you run 50 or 100 miles?
 But here I am, earlier this year I ran my first 50K.
 It’s amazing how trail running has helped me to get stronger mentally and physically.
 Inviting and helping others to experience the same is my drive to join the CAT board.
 I would love to help the Cats build an even stronger trail running community by helping people make the step from a 5k to a 50k.